samarshallGH/create-react-app/README.md

 ## Deployment

-Follow the guide at https://render.com/docs/deploy-create-react-app.
+Follow the guide at https://render.com/docs/deploy-create-react-app.\

+# Add a new comment here

+Test of Render auto Deploy skip